 See Types of Company for details of annual capital duties payable depending on status.

 Although there are no State social security contributions as such, employees and employers contribute 6% of salary each to an approved superannuation scheme, usually the Vanuatu National Provident Fund.

-In 1998, the need for Vanuatu to broaden its tax base led to the introduction of a Value Added Tax (VAT).
-It replaced the then Sales Tax and the ad valorem Business Licence fee and made Vanuatu less dependent upon revenue collected on international trade.
-As of 2005, VAT was levied at 12.5% and raised approximately 37% of Government’s revenue.
+In 1998, the need for Vanuatu to broaden its tax base led to the introduction of a value added tax (VAT).
+It replaced the then Sales Tax and the ad valorem business licence fee and made Vanuatu less dependent upon revenue collected on international trade.
+As of 2005, VAT was levied at 12.5% and raised approximately 37% of government revenue.

 There are several exemptions to VAT, including any activity carried on by a company registered under the International Companies Act No.32 of 1992.
 Such companies, instead, pay a business licence fee based on 5% of turnover.
 Also exempted are any engagement, occupation, or employment under any contract of service or as a director of a company.
-There is also no VAT on the making or supply of goods or services, which are already exempt under the Act.
+There is also no VAT on the making or supply of goods or services that are exempt under the Act.